ineiti/fledger/README.md

 ## State of Fledger

+### Libraries

+Another goal of fledger is to provide a set of libraries that can be used outside of the fledger application.
+The current libraries will probably be:
+- [Fledger Network](./flnet/) - webrtc based communication with a websocket signalling.
+Two implementations exist:
+  - [Wasm](./flnet-wasm/) - implements the webrtc and websocket calls for wasm to be used in the brokser and in node
+  - [Libc](./flnet-libc/) - TODO: implements the webrtc and websocket calls for libc
+- [Decentralized modules](./flmodules/) - modules that are usable for decentralized projects
+- [Signal server](./cli/signal/) - to be used to set up connections between nodes

+If there is interest, an npm package for the `flnet` will be available for easy data-webrtc.

+### Binaries

-Currently the following components are available:
+Currently the following components are available that are used to create the fledger-binaries:
-- [Signal server](./cli/signal) - for the webRTC rendez-vous
+- [Fledger-Node](./flnode/) - the glue code for the fledger application
 - [Web node](./web) - for running the node in a browser
-- [CLI node](./cli/node) - for running a node in a CLI
+- [Fledger binary](./cli/fledger) - for running a node in a CLI
-- [Node](./common) - the actual code for the Fledger nodes

 As a first step, the WebRTC communication has been set up.
 This works now for Chrome, Firefox, and Safari, as well as in the CLI using